in , ,

 BMW Z4 Steering Problems

 BMW Z4 steering problems occur frequently.
-In the period of 2003 to 2009, BMW fitted electric power steering rack to its Z4s that is prone to failure.
+In the period of 2003 to 2009, BMW fitted an electric power steering rack to its Z4s that is prone to failure.

 We dissect how to diagnose and replace a faulty power steering column in the BMW Z4 below.